GenRewrite: Query Rewriting via Large Language Models: Our Approach

-Given the input query as the gold standard, we iteratively refine the candidate rewrite to ensure its convergence towards the gold standard answer.
-We adopt the idea of Chain-of-Thought prompting in our design: break down the problem-solving process into smaller, more manageable parts, making it easier for the model to understand and process the query.
-Specifically, in each iteration, the LLM first analyzes the purpose and action of each query through summarization.; Subsequently, it seeks a counterexample to demonstrate the inequivalence between the two, utilizing previously extracted information, and then determines their equivalence.; If deemed ``not equivalent'', the LLM then adjusts the current candidate rewrite based on the analysis and counterexamples, aiming to produce a revised version that more closely aligns with the input query.
-The revised candidate query will be reviewed and adjusted in the next iteration until the LLM determines it is equivalent to the input query.
-Figure.~\ref{fig:semantic_correction} shows an example prompt used for semantic correction.
+\head{Semantic Correction} Given the input query as the gold standard, we iteratively refine each candidate rewrite to ensure convergence toward semantic equivalence.
+In each iteration, the LLM first summarizes the intent and logic of both the original and candidate queries to understand their respective semantics.
+It then attempts to identify a counterexample that highlights a divergence in their results, leveraging the extracted summaries and reasoning.
+Based on this comparison, the LLM determines whether the candidate rewrite is equivalent to the input query.
+If deemed ``not equivalent'', the LLM generates a revised version of the candidate query, informed by the identified discrepancies.
+This revised candidate is evaluated in the next iteration.
+The process continues until the LLM deems the candidate query equivalent to the input.
+Figure~\ref{fig:semantic_correction} illustrates an example prompt used in the semantic correction phase.

-Using TPC-DS Q11 from Section 2 as an illustration, 4 of 10 rewriting attempts for Q11 correctly identify the need to eliminate redundant \sqlunionallcolor operations and decompose the CTE into smaller ones.
+\cut{Using TPC-DS Q11 from Section 2 as an illustration, 4 of 10 rewriting attempts by GPT-4 for Q11 correctly identify the need to eliminate redundant \sqlunionallcolor operations and decompose the CTE into smaller ones.
 However, none of the rewrites are equivalent and error-free.
-For intricate queries like Q11, it proves exceedingly difficult for the LLM to match the semantics of the input query precisely while avoiding syntax errors.
+For intricate queries like Q11, it is particularly challenging for the LLM to match the semantics of the input query precisely while avoiding syntax errors.
 The initial attempt at rewriting Q11 often results in fewer joins than the correct version, overlooking the essential role of these joins in facilitating the comparison of sales data for the same customer across different years and types of sales.
-In our experiments, achieving a good rewrite of Q11 without semantic errors requires at least three iterations, even then, minor syntax errors such as incorrect table aliases remained, which are addressed during the syntax correction phase.
+Achieving a good rewrite of Q11 without semantic errors typically requires 1-3 iterations, even then, minor syntax errors remained, which are addressed during the syntax correction phase.}